 Arbitrage Yield Calculation Spreadsheet

-Municipal Bond Issuances are large borrowings by states, municipalities, local governments and authorities, from investment companies and bond companies. insurance companies, and others, and marketed by investment banks that act like brokers for the bonds but will buy (underwrite) the bonds if necessary, ie, if they can't sell them.
+Municipal Bond Issuances are large borrowings by states, municipalities, and authorities, from insurance companies, investment & bond companies, and others, that are marketed by investment banks that act as brokers for the bonds and don't usually want to buy them for themselves, but will buy (underwrite) and inventory them and sell them over time if necessary.

-A list of all municipal bond issuances can be found on emma, a website from the msrb (municipal securities rulemaking board).
+A comprehensive list of municipal bond issuers (States, Municipalities and Authorities who borrow money) and their issuances (borrowings) can be found on the emma, website from msrb (municipal securities rulemaking board).
 To use emma just fill in the issuer name (NYS, CA etc.) and click.
 Click here to see an OS example .

-A Bond's Official Statement (description), aka OS, prospectus provides specs (click here to view an OS) (I chose this deal because it was my last Citigroup deal) and which includes:
+A Bond's Official Statement (description), aka OS, prospectus provides specs (click here to view an OS) (I chose this deal because it was my last Citigroup deal).
+The specs in an OS always include:

-The Purpose or Reason for the borrowing/issuance (which answers WHY you're borrowing money - WHAT IT'S FOR...roads, bridges, buildings, schools, ...., pocket money, Ferrari, legal settlements).
+The Purpose or Reason for the borrowing/issuance (WHY you're borrowing money - WHAT IT'S FOR...roads, bridges, buildings, schools, ...., pocket money, Ferrari, legal settlements).
 Page 7 in our (OS example)

 Credit, Security, Revenues used to pay the bond debt (ie, What you use to pay the bonds, eg, taxes, revenues from say tolls, gimmicks), Page 1 in our (OS example) .